alanssitis/smart-air-hockey-table/web/src/pages/index.md

 an immersive experience like no other.
 Central to its advanced gameplay is a vibrant grid of RGB LEDs, dynamically illustrating the puck's position and game events.
 This real-time interactivity is made possible by a carefully arrayed set of hall effect sensors, which pinpoint the puck's every move.
-Additionally, photoresistors are integrated for impeccable goal detection, ensuring each score is accurately registered.
+Additionally, the SAHT incorporates photoresistor and LED pairs at each goal slot, ensuring precise goal detection and accurate score registration.
+An integrated OLED display then showcases the game score.

 The hall effect sensors are strategically embedded beneath the translucent playing field in a grid pattern.
 These sensors detect changes in magnetic